-For years, Doris Carlson, 59, battled exhaustion, body aches and brain fog — until she discovered the surprising culprit and the natural cure.
+For years, Doris Carlson, 59, battled exhaustion, body aches and brain fog — until she discovered the surprising culprit in estrogen dominance and the natural cure.

 “Mom!
 Mom!”
 I woke up to hear my 14-year-old daughter, Alexis, yelling as she rang the doorbell, recalls Doris.
 I ran downstairs to find her on the verge of tears as she fell into my arms and said, ‘I didn’t know what to do.
 You weren’t there to pick me up!’
 My heart sunk.
 For the past few months, I’d been so exhausted that I often took naps after I dropped Alexis off at school.
 What in the world is wrong with me?
 I wondered as I admitted to her that I had overslept — again.